-Registering officers will frequently be consulted by elders or overseers or area meetings on matters to do with relationships and marriage and will themselves be involved with sensitive matters such as meetings for clearness when these are held (see section 12: meetings for clearness).
+Registering officers will frequently be consulted by elders or pastoral care Friends or area meetings on matters to do with relationships and marriage and will themselves be involved with sensitive matters such as meetings for clearness when these are held (see section 12: meetings for clearness).

 Reference to some of these matters is made in other sections.
-Most registering officers are not in a position to involve themselves with all of them, for all couples; rather, the registering officer may be the member of the meeting best placed to check that matters are brought before local elders or overseers at appropriate times.
+Most registering officers are not in a position to involve themselves with all of them, for all couples; rather, the registering officer may be the member of the meeting best placed to check that matters are brought before local elders or pastoral care Friends at appropriate times.